r4riyaz/test-project/README.md

 ### ✅ 3.
 Configure Jenkins for Distributed Builds.

+- Login to you `Jenkins-server` Instance via SSH or via AWS console.
+- Get the admin password of Jenkins from `/root/initialAdminPassword`.
 - In this section we'll configure `Jenkins-server` Instance to connect `jenkins-worker` Instance via SSH for distributed builds.
 - Follow the steps Mentioned [here](https://github.com/r4riyaz/essential-jenkins/tree/main/Ch04/04_02-ssh-agent)